-The Faculty of Humanities hosts five subject disciplines: History, Geography, PEB (Philosophy, Ethics & Beliefs), Citizenship and Psychology.
-In addition the Humanities faculty organises PSHE for the whole school.
+The Faculty of Humanities hosts three subject disciplines: History, Geography and PEB (Philosophy, Ethics & Beliefs.
 We are housed in a suite of six classrooms, each with a SMART interactive whiteboard.
 Resources in the faculty are plentiful, with a range of textbooks, DVDs and interactive activities.
 Our aim is to use resources only of excellent quality, thus promoting high expectations of work produced by our students.

 The Humanities Faculty explores the world we live in.

 In a world which hosts such a diverse range of beliefs, cultures and ways of life, it has become increasingly important to raise awareness of different attitudes within society.
 Furthermore, in a world where war, ethnic-cleansing and terrorism often result from ignorance of these different attitudes, the need for education in this area becomes increasingly evident.

 Tied inextricably with social issues, is the environmental aspect.
 With a global population exceeding seven billion, there is increasing pressure on the world’s resources.
 Rising trends of environmental refugees, whole nations facing famine, and tropical storms devastating even the most developed parts of the globe, illustrate very clearly that we ignore the environment at our own peril.